RangeyRover/Automobilista-2-Auto-Director/README.md

     Enter Race Position Bonus.
     Click on a racer, in AMS2 leaderboard
     Press space to start Auto directing.
+    The program presses up, down and enter for you to select cameras Press space to stop Auto directing.

 This is what chatGPT says this is, it should know, it wrote it.
 # AMS2 Auto Director and Leaderboard